Dolvido/smart-image-insights/huggingface_space/README.md

 ## Deployment

 This Space is automatically deployed using Docker on Hugging Face Spaces infrastructure.

----
-title: Smart Image Insights API
-emoji: 🔍
-colorFrom: blue
-colorTo: purple
-sdk: docker
-app_port: 7860
----